 Jess Mead Silvester

-The 2017 Outstanding Student Poster and PICO (OSPP) Awards is awarded to Jess Mead Silvester for the poster entitled:
+The 2017 Outstanding Student Poster and PICO (OSPP) Award is awarded to Jess Mead Silvester for the poster/PICO entitled:

 Mixing and Water Mass Transformation along the Antarctic Continental Slope (Mead Silvester, J.; Lenn, Y.-D.; Polton, J. A.; Phillips, H.; Rippeth, T.; Morales-Maquedas, M.)

 Click here to download the poster/PICO file.

 Jess Mead Silvester is a final-year PhD student at the National Oceanography Centre in Liverpool and the School of Ocean Sciences at Bangor University, where she is based.

 Her research is on turbulent mixing and water mass transformations and pathways over the continental slope near the tip of the Antarctic Peninsula.